Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers: Experiments

+We designed the VWT to be a training-free approach to efficient online inference.
+As such, we exclude any form of fine-tuning \citep{lin2024not,hao2024meft,simoulin2024memory} (e.g., knowledge distillation \citep{tian2019contrastive,han2024amd,son2021densely}) for performance recovery.
+However, should it be desired, our method may be used alongside network compression \citep{tian2019contrastive,han2024amd,son2021densely} (i.e., minimizing the Kullback–Leibler divergence between the softened outputs of the larger teacher and smaller student), memory-efficient fine-tuning \citep{hao2024meft,simoulin2024memory}, and other compression techniques (e.g., quantization) as the VWT only influences the initial input sequence to the vision transformer.
+In Table \ref{tab:vwt_quant}, we provide additional scores when VWTs are combined with 8-bit quantization.
+We find the performance to be similar to those in Table \ref{tab:performance}, thereby showing that VWTs are highly compatible with other compression approaches as mentioned above.

-In Table \ref{tab:embed}, we analyze the sequence compression using visual words formed in the embedding space.
+\paragraph{Embeddings as Visual Words.} In Table \ref{tab:embed}, we analyze compression by the \emph{inter}-image approach using visual words formed in the \textbf{embedding space}.
 Instead of initializing the vocabulary by clustering patches in the pixel space, we do so with patches after the pre-trained convolution layer of CLIP or BLIP.
 During inference, we match the patches after the pre-trained convolution layer with these new visual words.
 Compared to Table \ref{tab:length}, we observe a notable reduction in the compression irrespective of pre-processing data and vocabulary size.
 In \citet{tang2022patch}, embeddings are shown to become progressively more similar to one another due to self-attention.
-As such, it is unsurprising that matching patches and visual words in the initial embedding space is found to be ineffective.
+As such, it is unsurprising that matching patches and visual words in the initial embedding space (i.e., before any self-attention is applied) is found to be ineffective.